 Very often, which is one of its greatest strengths.
 If you make changes to improve your list/sending habits, you will quickly see this reflected in Google Postmaster, usually within 1 day.
 Vice versa, if you make a mistake and damage your domain reputation, you will see this very quickly if you are monitoring Google Postmaster.

 Why do I see 0% SPF success?

 ActiveCampaign manages SPF for you and 100% of your messages will pass SPF.
 But Google Postmaster will show 0% success for SPF because the SPF domain being checked (our mail server domain) is not the same as the domain being shown in the report (your domain).
-Basically, the SPF Domain and From Address domains have a 0% match, although SPF is passing.
+The SPF Domain and "From" address domains have a 0% match, although SPF is passing.